-The Company had no Level 3 assets measured at fair value on a recurring basis at December 31, 2014.
-For Level 3 assets measured at fair value on a non-recurring basis as of December 31, 2014, the significant unobservable inputs used in the fair value measurements are presented below.
+At December 31, 2015 and 2014 and for the years then ended, the Company had no Level 3 assets measured at fair value on a recurring basis.
+For Level 3 assets measured at fair value on a non-recurring basis as of December 31, 2015, the significant unobservable inputs used in the fair value measurements are presented below.

-Weighted Carrying Average (Dollars in thousands) Amount Amount Valuation Technique Significant Unobservable Input of Input Nonrecurring: Impaired loans \$ 3,077 Appraisal Appraisal discounts (%) 16.7% Other real estate owned 534 Appraisal Appraisal discounts (%) 26.0% Mortgage servicing rights, net 2,388 Discounted cash flow Prepayment speed or CPR (%) 9.6% Discount rate (%) 10.0%
+(Dollars in thousands) Carrying Amount Valuation Technique Significant Unobservable Input Weighted Average of Input Nonrecurring: Impaired loans \$ 3,286 Appraisal Appraisal discounts (%) 25.7% Other real estate owned 252 Appraisal Appraisal discounts (%) 6.0% Mortgage servicing rights, net 2,316 Discounted cash flow Prepayment speed or CPR (%) Discount rate (%) 10.0% 10.0%